Soesah/watchlist.lostmarbles.nl/readme.md

     - git push master
     - git checkout develop</s>
     - sed  '1,10 w commit_message2' commit_message  (move lines from one file to the next)
-- add # episodes to season? or add an actual list... with titles?
 - can you do something to group movies, or to make movies a _sequel_?
     - would items need an ID in that case?
     - would make it easier to order them by date